-The average rental price in College Heights South is currently $1,068, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 94.9% of Pennsylvania neighborhoods.
+The average rental price in College Heights South is currently $2,116, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 67.4% of the neighborhoods in Pennsylvania.

 College Heights South is a densely urban neighborhood (based on population density) located in Reading, Pennsylvania.

-College Heights South real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and small apartment buildings.
+College Heights South real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the College Heights South neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Reading, the College Heights South neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.